leeatkinson/CloudFormationPreProcessor/README.md

 Features
 --------
 * Update to the current AMIs - for example, the 'latest' Windows 2012 AMI from Amazon.
 'Latest' is determined by sorting their names alphabetically and selecting the last.
-* Include external files into CloudFormation-Init files and commands, parsing content for { "Ref", ...} and { "Fn::GetAttr" }.
+* Include external files into UserData and CloudFormation-Init files and commands, parsing content for { "Ref", ...} and { "Fn::GetAttr" }.

 Preparation
 -----------